SD-WAN configuration for Citrix Virtual Apps and Desktops Standard for Azure integration

 In a typical deployment a customer would have the Citrix SD-WAN appliance (H/W or VPX) deployed as an MCN in their data center/large office.
 The customer data center would usually host on-prem users and resources such as AD and DNS servers.
 In some scenarios the customer can use Azure Active Directory services (AADS) and DNS, both of which are supported by Citrix SD-WAN and Citrix Virtual Apps and Desktops Standard integration.

 Within the Citrix Managed Azure subscription, the customer needs to deploy the Citrix SD-WAN virtual appliance and VDAs.
-The SD-WAN appliances are managed through the SD-WAN Orchestrator.
+The SD-WAN appliances are managed through the Citrix SD-WAN Orchestrator service.
 However, for the purpose of this integration the SD-WAN appliance within the Citrix Managed Azure subscription is configured via Citrix Virtual Apps and Desktops Standard UI/workflow.
-Once the SD-WAN appliance gets configured it connects to the existing Citrix SD-WAN network and further tasks such as configuration, visibility, and management are handled through the SD-WAN Orchestrator.
-Both SD-WAN Orchestrator and Citrix Virtual Apps and Desktops Standard communicate with each other using APIs.
+Once the SD-WAN appliance gets configured it connects to the existing Citrix SD-WAN network and further tasks such as configuration, visibility, and management are handled through the Citrix SD-WAN Orchestrator service.
+Both Citrix SD-WAN Orchestrator service and Citrix Virtual Apps and Desktops Standard communicate with each other using APIs.

 The third component in this integration is the network location service which allows internal users to bypass the gateway and connect to the VDA’s directly, reducing latency for internal network traffic.
 For phase 1 of this integration the network location service needs to be configured manually.
 For more information, see Network location service (NLS).

 After you followed all the pre-requisites highlighted in the pre-requisites section, the first item that must be configured is the DNS.
-This must be configured in the SD-WAN Orchestrator.
-You need admin rights to configure DNS on the Orchestrator.
-To configure DNS, navigate to Configuration > App & DNS Settings > DNS Servers in the Orchestrator GUI and click +DNS Server.
+This must be configured in the Citrix SD-WAN Orchestrator service.
+You need admin rights to configure DNS on the Citrix SD-WAN Orchestrator service.
+To configure DNS, navigate to Configuration > App & DNS Settings > DNS Servers in the Citrix SD-WAN Orchestrator service GUI and click +DNS Server.
 Enter the primary and secondary DNS in the ensuing screen.

 As highlighted in the Deployment and configuration section above, the AD and DNS is present in the on-premises location acting as the data center and in a deployment featuring SD-WAN it is available behind the SD-WAN that is on the LAN network.
 It’s the AD/DNS IP that you must configure here.
 In case you are using Azure Active Directory service/DNS, configure 168.63.
 129.16 as the DNS IP.